-Let’s do a RealtyMogul vs Fundrise comparison to see which one is better.
+Let's do a RealtyMogul vs Fundrise comparison to see which one is better.
 Fundrise is currently my favorite real estate crowdfunding platform.
 I've been working with Fundrise since 2016 and have invested $134,000 in its Flagship fund.

 Both platforms rely on the power of crowdsourcing.
 One of the most efficient ways to invest in real estate around the country isn't by flying around the country and kicking sheetrock.

 Instead, simply invest as little as a few thousand dollars in various pre-vetted deals from the comfort of your home.
 Both RealtyMogul and Fundrise do their “due diligence” before opportunities become available to investors, and they only choose the best operators.

 In other words, the opportunity needs to be solid before it becomes available.

 Individual investors are empowered with an opportunity to analyze each potential deal and make up their own mind about whether to invest or move on to another opportunity.

 Fundrise is one of the leading real estate crowdsourcing platforms that has raised over $40 million to date.

 Since its founding in 2012, Fundrise has raised over $3.3 billion in capital from over 450,000 investors.
 Fundrise is the leading real estate crowdfunding platform today.